cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 You can also set the timeout globally via the configuration setting `defaultCommandTimeout`.

+{% note info Timeouts and Test Performance %}

-There is a performance tradeoff here: essentially, tests that have longer timeout periods take longer to fail.
+There is a performance tradeoff here: essentially, **tests that have longer timeout periods take longer to fail**.
 Commands always proceed as soon as their criteria is met, so working tests will be performed as fast as possible.
 A test that fails due to timeout will consume the entire timeout period, by design.
 This means you want to increase your timeout period to suit your app, but you probably don't want to make it "extra long, just in case".

+{% endnote %}

 # Chaining Commands